Email image popup

 Here are some reasons you need community moderation.

-• Creating a safe space: the words "safe space" get thrown around a lot.
-But people who join a community have the right to feel safe there, either from direct or indirect attacks or aggressions.
+• Creating a safe space: People who join a community have the right to feel safe there, either from direct or indirect attacks or aggression.

 Start Your Free Trial